Hike to view the Sleeping Bear Point Trail

 The walk through the forest was beautiful.
 It is amazing how such a different yet equally beautiful environment can exist in nature when passing a threshold like in the Sleeping Bear Dunes.
 Once you get away from the coast, the strength of the Lake Michigan winds dissipates and you enter a northwoods forest similar to those you find in Wisconsin, Minnesota, and the rest of Michigan.
 Walk back out towards Lake Michigan and it is back to the golden sands and the deep blue of Lake Michigan.

-The goal of Traveling Ted TV is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
-If you liked this post then enter your email in the box to get email notifications for each new entry.
-Daily travel photos are excluded from your email in order to not flood you with posts.
+The goal of Traveling Ted is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
+If you liked this post then sign up for the email newsletter.
+Notifications are sent out once or twice a month with what is new with Traveling Ted’s adventures.
 There is no spam and email information will not be shared.
 Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).

 Great hike…Never seen trees coming out of the sand like that on a beach…